-Close relatives include first, second, and third degree blood relatives:

-• First-degree relatives are parents, siblings, and children

-- Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins
+- 1. Close relatives include first, second, and third degree blood relatives on the same side of the family: - a.
+First-degree relatives are parents, siblings, and children - b.
+Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - c.
+Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
 Age-related Macular Degeneration (AMD) is the leading cause of blindness and irreversible vision loss among older adults (greater than age 65 years).

-Retinal dystrophies (RDs) are degenerative diseases of the retina which have marked clinical and genetic heterogeneity.
-Vision impairment may vary from poor peripheral or night vision to complete blindness, and severity usually increases with age.

-RPE65 (retinal pigment epithelium-specific protein 65-kD) gene encodes the RPE54 protein, which is an all translate-retinal isomerase, a key enzyme expressed in the retinal pigment epithelium (RPE) that is responsible for regeneration of 11-cis-retinol in the visual cycle.

-Gene Therapies are treatments that change the expression of genes to treat disease, eg, by replacing or inactivating a gene that is not functioning properly or by introducing a new gene.
+- 3. Retinal dystrophies (RDs) are degenerative diseases of the retina which have marked clinical and genetic heterogeneity.
+Vision impairment may vary from poor peripheral or night vision to complete blindness, and severity usually increases with age. - 4.
+RPE65 (retinal pigment epithelium-specific protein 65-kD) gene encodes the RPE54 protein, which is an all translate-retinal isomerase, a key enzyme expressed in the retinal pigment epithelium (RPE) that is responsible for regeneration of 11-cis-retinol in the visual cycle. - 5.
+Gene therapy are treatments that change the expression of genes to treat disease, e.g., by replacing or inactivating a gene that is not functioning properly or by introducing a new gene.
 Genes may be introduced into human cells through a vector, usually a virus.